Côte d'Ivoire travel destination

 Is it safe to travel to Côte d'Ivoire?

-Do I need a visa for Côte d'Ivoire?
+How do I get a visa for Côte d'Ivoire?

-What's the best time to visit Côte d'Ivoire?
+When is the best time to visit for weather?

 Ready for Côte d'Ivoire?